 Now consider a fridge placed in a small enclosed room.
 Most if not all fridges contain warnings about using fridges where heaters are placed or about using them in an enclosed area.
 A fridge works more or less in the same way as a air-conditioner.
 The fridge itself is the room and the

 cooling system cools the ‘room’ in the fridge.
 If a fridge is used in a small enclosed room, the room would inevitably over time heat up until the heat loss of the room due to its walls with the outside world matches the heat generated by the fridge.
 If the fridge merely displaces heat and produces no heat of its own, an equilibrium would be reached pretty fast.
 However, a fridge also produce heat of its own.
 You get the drift.

 Now consider earth, with its atmosphere as the ‘Room’.
 The rooms we are cooling are akin to tiny little fridges in this big Room.
 Owing to heat loss to space, the whole earth cools off at night.
 But in the day itself, the reverse is true.
-Heat from sunlight is warming up the surfaces of earth and air, while these little fridges are doing their part to displace heat, and inevitably adding on ambient heat to the environment.
-Simply put, air-cons do not just ‘cool’ the rooms, it also heats up the environment.
+Heat from sunlight is warming up the surface of earth and the air, while these little fridges are doing their part to displace heat, and inevitably adding on ambient heat to the environment.
+Simply put, air-cons do not just ‘cool’ the rooms, they also heat up the environment.